UPC 2-Digit Supplement (Extension)

 2. First data character, encoded using the appropriate parity pattern (see below).

-4. Additional characters, encoding using the appropriate parity pattern, with separators of 01.
+4. Additional characters, encoded using the appropriate parity pattern, with separators of 01.

 There is no specific "end" or "stop" character.
-The barcode is assumed to end when a character separator (01) doesn't follow a valid character.
+The barcode is assumed to end when a character separator (01) is not followed by a valid character.

 The component characters of the barcode are encoded using the "left-hand odd" and "left-hand even" encoding character sets from the EAN-13 encoding standard.
-Whether a character is encoded using odd or even parity varies depending on whether the barcode is a 2-digit or 5-digit supplement.
-Essentially, the parity of the characters constitutes a rather crude checksum which is used to validate the integrity of the barcode.
+Whether a character is encoded using odd or even parity depends on whether the barcode is a 2-digit or 5-digit supplement.
+Essentially, the parity of the characters forms a simple checksum used to validate the integrity of the barcode.